PierreMarchand20/sphinx_cpp_quickstart/docs/source/first_cpp_program/basic_syntax.rst

     basic_string& operator=(const basic_string& __str);
     */

 .. note:: If you use an IDE with a static analysis tool, you do not even need to compile to see that there is an issue in :ref:`code_functions_by_constreference`.
-The IDE should tell you that ``b=3`` is not possible.
+The IDE should tell you that ``b= "Modified"`` is not possible.
 But if you try to compile, the compiler will show an error.

-.. _sec_scope:

 Scope and RAII
 ~~~~~~~~~~~~~~